devmicah/ptech-ai-market-demo/README.md

 ```
 x_train, x_test, y_train, y_test = train_test_split(x, y, test_size=0.1)
 ```
 Useful line here.
 Using sklearn you can split the AI process up into 2 different parts basically.
 A part of it that's just testing, and the other part learning.
-This can increate accuarcy and speed up results.
+This can increase accuarcy and speed up results.
 The test_size variable is what percent of resources is spent testing (which is set to 0.1 or 10%).
 The other 90% is spent learning.

 ```
 model = DecisionTreeClassifier()